Pseudoexpertise/Math-Odyssey-II/standards/rules.md

 ### Participants

-Only school students and those that have graduated from school in this year can participate in this competition.\
+Only school students and those that have graduated from school this year can participate in this competition.\
 You can submit as a group of at least one member and at most six members.

 ### Permitted Tools